The Parkhill Community

 Liz Morgan, IIDA

-Liz Morgan, IIDA, is an Associate and Parkhill's Interiors Studio Leader for the Planning and Interiors Practice.
+Liz Morgan, IIDA, is an Associate and Parkhill's Interiors Studio Leader.
 She has experience spanning multiple practices, including religious, municipal, healthcare, and commercial facilities.
 She has an incredible ability to connect with people, building enduring professional and personal relationships with clients and stakeholders.
 Liz has also built a reputation as a mentor to Parkhill’s interior design student interns.
 She is a fervent advocate for the profession.
 Currently, she serves as the Campus Center Liaison for IIDA’s West Texas City Center and ambassador for the Council for Interior Design Qualification for West Texas.
 In addition, inspired by Parkhill’s continued work with United Way, she currently serves on the Community Impact Division Committee for Lubbock Area United Way.

 Director of Operations Support

 Sheri Mullins is Director of Operations Support, a firm Associate, and has been with Parkhill since 1993.
 Throughout her career, Sheri has gone above and beyond to improve efficiencies within Parkhill's processes.
 She was the pioneer for the firm’s Project Assistant (PASS) program that has grown to serve every sector and provide standardization in Parkhill’s project delivery processes across all offices.
 A Notary Public in Texas, Sheri is an expert at project documentation and is adept at assisting project managers in the critical tasks of developing, processing, and organizing all written communication associated with a project.
 In her current position, she leads Operations Support, which includes three teams that touch on all aspects of project documentation.

 Firm Principal, Jay Edwards, said: "Through her thoughtful and tireless work, the PASS program has grown and developed.
 She has provided leadership and guidance.”